pmhahn/pmhahn.github.io/_posts/2021-04-09-apt-ftparchive.md

 ## `dpkg-scanpackages`

-There even is [dpkg-scanpackages](man:dpkg-scanpackages), which does this by scanning the given directory recursively.
+There even is [dpkg-scanpackages](man:dpkg-scanpackages(1)), which does this by scanning the given directory recursively.

 In addition it supports the so called *override* files:
 They are needed to overwrite the meta data of packages **after** a package has already been built.